A charming end of terrace cottage perfect for a relaxing get away for two in this lovely corner of South West Scotland.

 Shower Room: Cubicle Shower, Heated Towel Rail, Toilet

 Gas central heating, electricity, bed linen, towels and Wi-Fi included.
-Welcome pack.
+Welcome pack includes milk, biscuits, tea, coffee, pepper, salt, Dishwasher & washing machine tabs

 Enclosed back garden with sitting-out area and garden furniture.
+Parking (unlimited) always available next to property on street outside.
 No smoking.